 Oklahomans for Excellence in Science Education, Inc. is a non-profit educational organization that promotes the education of the public about the methods and values of science and advocates excellence in the science curriculum.
-Activities include participation in educational and scientific organization conferences, workshops for science teachers, operation of a speakers' bureau, maintenance of an informational list serve, and related activities.
+Activities include participation in educational and scientific organization conferences, workshops for science teachers, operation of a speakers' bureau, and related activities.

 The formation of OESE was prompted by the attempts in the Oklahoma State Textbook Committee in 1999 to diminish the teaching of evolution by the introduction of creationist textbook disclaimers to be inserted into any textbook used in public schools that discussed evolution.
 There have been bills introduced almost every year since 1999 for legislation that would allow teaching creationism in science courses; OESE has opposed all such attempts.

 OESE is seeking members.
 Memberships are available for $10.
 Please print and fill out the OESE membership application and mail to the address indicated on the form.
 Tax-deductable donations are also welcomed.
 Further info in the OESE brochure.

 Recognizing the increased attention climate change education has received in recent years, OESE has added an emphasis on the support of the teaching of climate science in public schools.
 To that end, we have added links to climate change and climate change denial sites.
 Many of the recent bills that have attacked the teaching of evolution in the public schools have also included attacks on climate science.
 We have also added a section on climate and earth science on our teaching resources page.